 Accidents can also happen at work, especially if your employer has failed to keep you safe by providing you with the safety equipment or training you need.
 This risk is higher if you work with dangerous machinery, or are at risk of falling from height in your day-to-day work.

 All employers have a duty of care to carry out risk assessments and take action to minimise risks.
-If you’ve suffered from an internal injury because of your employer’s negligence, we can help you make a work accident claim.
+If you’ve suffered from an internal injury because of your employer’s negligence, you can ask for help to make a work accident claim.

 When you visit a hospital or medical professional for treatment, you should be able to feel confident that you’ll receive a high standard of care and that you’ll leave in a better condition than you arrived.